-There are two major statutory instruments that govern arbitration in Pakistan: the Arbitration Act 1940, which applies to local arbitrations, and the Recognition and Enforcement (Arbitration Agreements and Foreign Arbitral Awards) Act 2011, which applies to foreign arbitrations.
+There are two major statutory instruments that govern arbitration in Pakistan: the Arbitration Act 1940 (the 1940 Act), which applies to local arbitrations, and the Recognition and Enforcement (Arbitration Agreements and Foreign Arbitral Awards) Act 2011 (the 2011 Act), which applies to foreign arbitrations.
 Neither of these are based on the UNCITRAL Model Law.

-The Arbitration Act 1940 (the 1940 Act) is applicable to all local arbitration and provides for three approaches to arbitration: without the intervention of the court; with the intervention of the court; and with the intervention of the court but where a suit is pending between the parties and they agree for the resolution of their disputes through arbitration, keeping the suit pending and that the fate thereof (suit) be decided on the basis of the decision rendered by the arbitrator.
+The 1940 Act is applicable to all local arbitration and provides for three approaches to arbitration: without the intervention of the court; with the intervention of the court; and with the intervention of the court but where a suit is pending between the parties and they agree for the resolution of their disputes through arbitration, keeping the suit pending, and that the fate thereof (suit) be decided on the basis of the decision rendered by the arbitrator.

-The Recognition and Enforcement (Arbitration Agreements and Foreign Arbitral Awards) Act 2011 (the 2011 Act) has been enacted to implement the Convention on the Recognition and Enforcement of Foreign Arbitral Awards or New York Convention, which Pakistan has ratified.
+The 2011 Act has been enacted to implement the Convention on the Recognition and Enforcement of Foreign Arbitral Awards, or New York Convention, which Pakistan has ratified.